Realizable Learning is All You Need: Four Modification Archetypes

 We now prove the reverse direction, which is essentially immediate.
 Assume the existence of a $c$-agnostic learner for $(\dist, X,H,\ell)$.
 Given a discretization $H_\varepsilon$, we want to show $(\dist, X,H_\varepsilon,\ell)$ is learnable to within $c_1\varepsilon$ error for some $c_1>0$.
 This is achieved simply by running the agnostic learner on $(\dist, X,H_\varepsilon,\ell)$.
 Since $H_{\varepsilon}$ is ``always useful'', every $h \in H_{\varepsilon}$ is $\varepsilon$-close to some $h' \in H$ in the sense that:

 In particular, this means that for any choice of $h$ by the adversary there exists $h' \in H$ with low error:

 As a result, running the $c$-agnostic learner for $(\dist, X,H,\ell)$ returns a hypothesis of at most $(c+1)\varepsilon$ error with high probability. \end{proof} It is worth noting that bounded loss is not really necessary for \Cref{thm:approximate pseudometric}.
 More generally we can require that $(\dist,X,H,\ell)$ is ``finitely learnable'' in the sense that for all finite subsets $H' \subset H$, $(\dist,X,H',\ell)$ is agnostically learnable.
 When $\ell$ is bounded, this is true for any finite class by empirical risk minimization.
+When $\ell$ is unbounded, we can still get finite learnability if $\ell(h(\cdot), \cdot)$ satisfies some concentration bounds \cite{unboundedexp2021} (such classes are discretizable since one can simply truncate the loss).
+It is also possible to achieve improved convergence rates by using algorithms other than empirical risk minimization for the finite learner (for example a generalization of the median-of-means estimator \cite{daniel2016}), but our reduction will suffer an additional factor of $\varepsilon$ over applying such techniques directly due to the size of the non-uniform cover.

 It is also worth noting that various modifications to the definition of loss (e.g. defining loss between hypotheses rather than on $Y$ directly) will continue to work with the above.
 Similarly, there are various cases when one can get better than $c \cdot OPT$ accuracy for a $c$-approximate pseudometric, generally by instead optimizing over some surrogate loss function.
 For instance, if a simple transformation of the loss gives a $c'$-approximate pseudometric for $c' < c$, then one can generally learn up to $c' \cdot OPT$.\footnote{This does require that $OPT$ is bounded.} As an example, note that while square loss $\ell_2(x,y)=(x-y)^2$ is a 2-approximate pseudometric, taking $\sqrt{\text{err}_{D,\ell_2}}$ gives a true metric between hypotheses.
 As a result, as long as $OPT$ is bounded, we can get truly agnostic learning by optimizing $\sqrt{\text{err}_{D,\ell_2}}$ instead.
 This strategy works for any polynomial loss, such as $\ell_p(x,y) = |x-y|^p$.